 You know those times where stuff just works?

 This is one of those times.
-I did not really know where I was headed when I started making this chili other than that I had a vision of something semi-spicy that could compliment that bag of blue corn + flax tortilla chips burning a hole in my cupboard.
+I did not really know where I was headed when I started making this sweet potato chicken chili other than that I had a vision of something semi-spicy that could compliment that bag of blue corn + flax tortilla chips burning a hole in my cupboard.
 Just another example of the finer things that inspire greatness for me.

 By the way, blue corn + flax tortilla chips?
 I think you want these.
 I’m putting a link –> right here.
 You can’t buy them online, but you can go find them at a Target and then be forced into making this healthy jalapeño sweet potato chicken chili as a BFF for your chippers.